About the Center

-The Virginia Air & Space Center is the visitor center for NASA Langley Research Center and Langley Air Force Base.
+The Virginia Air & Space Science Center is celebrating more than 25 years of educational excellence as the official visitor center for NASA Langley Research Center.

 Located in Hampton, Virginia, the birthplace of America’s space program, the Virginia Air & Space Science Center features interactive aviation exhibits spanning 100 years of flight, more than 30 historic aircraft, a hands-on space exploration gallery, unique space flight artifacts, and more!
 The Center is home to the Apollo 12 Command Module and the Orion PA-1 Test Vehicle.

 The mission of the Virginia Air & Space Science Center is to educate, entertain, and inspire explorers of all ages.